Business Integration Solutions documentation

 3 Activity Code Code 20

-1. Add the specific fields for the custom pipeline element.
+2. Add the specific fields for the custom pipeline element.

-1. Since a setup table is not a mandatory step when creating a custom pipeline element, in scenario you don't need one, the register function should use a standard STAEDEAN page "BIS No Settings Setup".
+3. When a setup table is not needed for your custom pipeline element, the register function should use the standard STAEDEAN page BIS No Settings Setup.

-How To: Create a handler codeunit for an element?
+How to: Create a handler codeunit for an element

-Create a handler codeunit for a custom endpoint, activity or event to implement the behavior of the pipeline element.
+Create a handler codeunit for a custom endpoint, activity, or event to implement the behavior of the pipeline element.

 Steps

-Element Type Subtype Table
+Element type Subtype Table

 Endpoint Reader Job Queue Entry